pdelobel/fibrosis/Readme.md

 ### Open images and slice selection

-	Dialog.addMessage("one "+extention_images_base+" image with 6 channels,\n for measuring collagen and fibrosis sirius red marking image in 2 channels RGB direct color and polarized light\n open order of .lif used for the 6 channels : BGR, BGR\ncan be modified below :");
+	Dialog.addMessage("one "+extention_images_base+" image with 6 channels,\n for measuring collagen and fibrosis sirius red marking image in 2 channels RGB direct color and polarized light\n open order of .lif used for the 6 channels: BGR, BGR\ncan be modified below :");

 	The part of usefull image is ask to the user, otherwise the macro works on the whole image. (function cropcrop() resize all opened images)